Want the best bone broth recipe? Learn secrets gained from making 150,000 liters of bone broth.

 Now onto step one for making bone broth.

 Beef bones must be pasture raised and grass fed.
 Organic is a great option as it provides independent 3rd party validation.
-All beef is grass fed for part of their life.
+Side note: all beef is grass fed for part of their life.

-Grass finished is really the gold standard.
+The best beef bones for bone broth are grass finished.
+They are really the gold standard in terms of quality.
 But there is no certification for it, so you must be confident your source can back up their claims.

-Chicken bones must be Non-GMO and have access to pasture at the very least.
+The best chicken bones are Non-GMO and have access to pasture at the very least.

 There are too many buzzwords like cage free and free range/run in the chicken industry to mislead you.